-The number of people using cell phones is only going up and there are already more than 8 billion mobile subscriptions in this world.
+The number of people using cell phones is only going up, and there are already more than 8 billion mobile subscriptions worldwide.
 So, it shouldn’t come as a surprise that many of us carry multiple mobile phones.
-Prepaid (or prepay) and postpaid (or postpay) are two types of mobile subscriptions.
-Depending on the situation, sometimes a time-limited mobile subscription makes sense but there are many cases when a more long-term contract is what we need.
-With a prepaid subscription, we pay in advance for the services we want to use, while with a postpaid subscription we are billed monthly for the services we use during a month.
-Both of these subscription models have their benefits and it is important to understand exactly what they both mean to avoid confusion.
+Prepaid and postpaid mobile phone subscriptions are two contract types that can be used to buy mobile services.
+Depending on the situation, sometimes a time-limited mobile subscription makes sense, but there are many cases when a long-term contract is a better fit.
+With a prepaid subscription, we pay in advance for the services we want to use, while with a postpaid subscription, we are billed monthly for the services we use during a month.
+Both of these subscription models have their benefits, and it is important to understand exactly what they both mean to avoid confusion.

 What is a postpaid subscription?